MicrosoftDocs/quantum-docs/articles/how-to-python-qdk-local.md

     ```

     ```python
-    from HostPython import Qrng
+    from HostPython import CreateQuantumRNG

-    print(Qrng.simulate())
+    print(CreateQuantumRNG.simulate())
     ```

-    Because the `Qrng` operation generates a random result, the outcome will be either 0 or 1.
+Because the `CreateQuantumRNG` operation generates a random result, the outcome will be either 0 or 1.
 If you run the program repeatedly, you should see each result approximately half the time.

 ## The \%\%qsharp magic command